-So in honor of GBBD@May Garden Dreams and Seepferds Garten, and to celebrate our early spring, let’s talk about yellow.
 They say that we react to yellow almost instantaneously.
 We either like it or hate the hue of yellow we see.
-Many people don’t like yellow painted on their walls and it is tricky when wearing yellow since some hues can make you look pale or even sickly.
-We love to see yellow in the garden especially in spring, but we rarely want to drive a yellow car.
+Many people don’t like yellow painted on their walls.
+I love a buttery yellow to add more light.
+And it is tricky when wearing yellow since some hues can make you look pale or even sickly.
+Pastel yellow is a great color for me.

 The word “yellow” comes from the Old English geolu, or geolwe.

 Yellow is said to produce a warming effect, makes us feel cheerful, stimulates our mental activity, and generates energy.

 During this week of the #the100dayproject, yellow will be front and center.
 Perfect for spring as daffodils and crocus start to sprout, I hope soon.
 It will be interesting to highlight the different hues and see the subtle differences in the yellows I have on hand.